Bhutanese passport: History

-In the Kingdom of Bumthang, which constitutes a part of modern-day Bhutan, feudal passbooks or dzeng (ཛེང) were issued to court messengers in order to travel from kingdom to kingdom.
-Diplomacy and mediating were crucially important measures in pre-modern Bhutan chiefdoms.
+In the Kingdom of Bumthang, which constitutes a part of modern-day Bhutan, feudal passbooks or dzeng (ཛེང) were issued beginning in the 15th century to court messengers in order to travel from kingdom to kingdom.
+Diplomacy and mediation were important measures between pre-modern Bhutanese polities.

-Foreign travel passports are issued to citizens of Bhutan for international travel.
-New Bhutanese passports are issued by the Ministry of Foreign Affairs.

 In 1988, Bhutanese passport holders abroad were ordered to surrender their passports upon their return to Bhutan.

 The current version of the Bhutanese passports were first issued around 2006.

 Languages

 The passport contains text in English and Dzongkha.